 Millennials and Gen Z in the working field

 Both generations are multitasked.
-Millennials were able to focus more at school or any other task that they needed, while Gen Z struggles more on focusing.
-Why? simple because Gen Z has too many distractions going on.
-However, and because of all these distractions, they also can work on multiple tasks at once.
+Millennials were able to focus more at school or any other task that they needed, while Gen Z struggles more with focusing.
+Why?
+Simply because Gen Z has too many distractions going on.
+However, because of all these distractions, they also can work on multiple tasks at once.